Which Type Of Hearing Aids Work For You?

 There are many types of hearing aids available–from completely invisible aids that rest in the ear canal, to hearing devices custom-molded to fit in your ear, to the familiar behind-the-ear hearing devices.
 There are even hearing aids that stream phone calls and music wirelessly from your iPhone and assistive devices for special hearing needs.

 Hearing aids can’t restore your hearing.
 But they can amplify sounds to help improve your hearing.
-Most hearing aids are digital.
+Most hearing aids are digital & hearing aid prices vary.
 With small microphones, digital hearing aids collect sounds from the environment.
 They also contain a tiny computer chip with an amplifier that has a big job to do: convert sound into digital code.

 The chip also analyzes and adjusts the sound based on your hearing loss, listening needs and the level of the sounds around you.
 The amplified signals are then converted back into sound waves and delivered to your ears through speakers.

-Hearing aids vary by price, size and special features.
+Hearing aid prices vary by, size and special features.
 The right choice for you also depends on your hearing needs and your lifestyle.
 The best way to select the right one is to get guidance from your local hearing experts.
 Call us today, and let’s talk.